 Hjördis remained behind at Wilcot.
 Happy and lovely are not descriptions that I’ve heard about her life there.
 Doreen Hawkins visited and was not impressed:

 Hjördis’ absence from David’s side was interpreted by gossip columnists as domestic strife, then revealed to be because of doctor’s orders in London.
-She eventually joined him in early December.
+She eventually joined him in early November: “… Feeling much better” according to David.

 California for Christmas

-On 21st December, Hjördis made her second television appearance of the year, when she and David were guests on the Peter Lind-Hayes and Mary Healy Christmas show in New York.
-She was reported as being “scared silly” in advance, and indeed it did not go as planned.
+On 21st December Hjördis made her second television appearance of the year, when she and David were guests on the Peter Lind-Hayes and Mary Healy Christmas show in New York.
+She was reported as being “scared silly” in advance, and it did not go as planned.

 She later described turning up, hair lacquered and dressed to the nines, to be stood under a bag filled with the snowflakes.
 It poured down on her ahead of schedule and by the time she went before the lights she was “a bedraggled, but smiling, lady”.

-Hjördis spent Christmas with David in California, then left for England on 21st January 1951 to join David Jr and Jamie, who had been staying at Wilcot with David’s sister Grizel.
+Hjördis spent Christmas with David in California, then sailed for England on 21st January 1951 to join David Jr and Jamie, who had spent their Christmas at Wilcot with David’s sister Grizel.
 Hjördis openly admitted to Hedda Hopper that each time she and David returned to Hollywood they were more reluctant to leave.
-Wilcot’s Niven days were clearly numbered.
+Wilcot’s Niven days were clearly numbered, but there may have been other reasons, at least as far as Hjördis was concerned.

-David followed in March 1951, arriving in Southampton on the RMS Queen Elizabeth, where he was met by his excited wife and sons.
+David left Hollywood in March 1951 once ‘The Lady Says No’ was finished, arriving in Southampton on the RMS Queen Elizabeth, where he was met by his excited wife and sons.

 In front of the Movietone news camera and microphone, Hjördis stood patiently, eyebrows dancing away as usual, smiled when David said: “We’ll probably have our honeymoon.
 We haven’t had one yet,” and then exploded into laughter and wheeled away when Jamie aimed a preschool hay-maker at David Jr. [She was most certainly not their mother, and this said it in letters ten feet tall].

 The boys were soon left behind, again, as David whisked Hjördis off on a motoring holiday through France, Switzerland and Italy.
-The French leg of the tour also fitted in nicely with the wedding of Hjördis’ sister Gerd Karin at the Swedish Embassy on 31st March.
+The French leg of the tour fitted in nicely with the wedding of Hjördis’ sister Gerd Karin to Ragnar Wrangstadh, at the Swedish embassy on 31st March.

 Video: British Movietone [The Nivens appear from 2:01 in the clip]